psu13/mutable-hakyll/posts/measurement.md

 1. I never mentioned decoherence.
 I am a bad person.

-1. Related to all of the above ... the fact first box in the spin experiments should take random states and split them exactly 50/50 is pretty subtle and deep.
-I'm still not 100% sure I understand all the details about it.

 1. I played fast and loose with normalization when talking about quantum states and operators.
 I should have been much more careful, but I'm lazy.